-Table 4 updates the prior list of major US consensus recommendations on criteria for return in Wolf et al. It adds our prior project's 2008 recommendations and those subsequent.
+Table 4 updates the prior list of major U.S. consensus recommendations on criteria for return in Wolf et al. 1 (Table 3) It adds our prior project's 2008 recommendations and those subsequent.
 It also removes those not focused directly on return of IFs and IRRs or now superseded.
-As Table 4 suggests, two separate but interrelated issues are emerging: what criteria should ground SPECIAL ARTICLE an obligation or option to return and who should formulate those criteria, revise them over time with refinement of genetic and genomic knowledge, and recommend a roster of returnable results.
-On criteria, there is wide agreement that findings should be analytically valid and return should comply with applicable law.
-The requirement of analytic validity assures that the test results accurately reveal whether a particular genotype is present.91 Compliance with applicable law means that the finding was generated in compliance with CLIA.92 CLIA and its accompanying regulations impose a number of test quality assurance requirements when test results are being generated and returned for clinical purposes, including measures to ensure that the test result indeed belongs to the individual and has not been mixed up.93,94 Where the initial lab generating the findings is CLIA-certified or the researchers can reconfirm the results in a lab that is CLIA-certified, this is not an obstacle to return.
+As this Table suggests, two separate but interrelated issues are emerging: what criteria should ground an obligation or option to return and who should formulate those criteria, revise them over time with refinement of genetic and genomic knowledge, and recommend a roster of returnable results.
+On criteria, there is wide agreement that findings should be analytically valid and comply with applicable law.
+The requirement of analytic validity assures that the test results accurately reveal whether a particular genotype is present.
+91 Compliance with applicable law means that the finding was generated in compliance with the Clinical Laboratory Improvements Amendments of 1988 (CLIA).
+92 CLIA and its accompanying regulations impose a number of test quality assurance requirements when test results are being generated and returned for clinical purposes, including measures to ensure that the test result indeed belongs to the individual and has not been mixed up.
+93,94 Where the initial lab generating the findings is CLIA-certified or the researchers can reconfirm the results in a lab that is CLIA-certified, this is not an obstacle to return.
 (Note that this may require that researchers plan ahead to retain samples adequate for retesting in a CLIA-certified lab.)
-However, controversy surrounds the question of whether results can be returned if confirmation by a CLIA-certified lab is not available.86 The literature explores models that would allow researchers to provide or access testing in CLIA-certified labs.95 Fully clarifying best practices may require working with the CMS, the agency that administers CLIA.
+However, controversy surrounds the question of whether results can be returned if confirmation by a CLIA-certified lab is not available.
+86 The literature explores models that would allow researchers to provide or access testing in CLIA-certified labs.
+96 Fully clarifying best practices may require working with the Center for Medicare and Medicaid Services (CMS), the agency that administers CLIA.

-A second general criterion garnering significant, though not complete, agreement is that the contributor or research participant has consented to receipt of this information.76,86,96,97 Ideally researchers and IRBs will anticipate the question of whether to return IFs and IRRs before data and samples are initially collected and the collecting researchers will ask contributors whether they wish to be recontacted in the future to receive such findings.
-Contributors may also be asked what kinds of IFs and IRRs they wish to receive, depending on the major categories expected in anticipated research.
-Debate surrounds the question of whether researchers should or may return results when the contributor has not given earlier consent to return or has earlier refused return, if the finding has high health importance and is clinically actionable (e.g., when return of a finding of a genetic variant associated with catastrophic reaction to a commonly used drug would allow avoidance of that drug).86 This question is hard to answer in the abstract and may require consideration in the context of the particular biobank, study population, and study type in question, ideally with the involvement of representatives from the study population and research on contributor preferences for return, as discussed in more detail below.
+A second general criterion garnering significant, though not complete, agreement is that the contributor or research participant has consented to receipt of this information. ^{76,86,95,97} Ideally researchers and IRBs will anticipate the question of whether to return IFs and IRRs before data and samples are initially collected and the collecting researchers will ask contributors whether they wish to be recontacted in the future to receive such findings.
+Contributors may also be asked what kinds of IFs and IRRs they wish to receive, depending on the major categories expected in anticipated research. ^{86,98} Debate surrounds the question of whether researchers should or may return results when the contributor has not given earlier consent to return or has earlier refused return, if the finding has high health importance and is clinically actionable (e.g., when return of a finding of a genetic variant associated with catastrophic reaction to a commonly used drug would allow avoidance of that drug).
+86 This question is hard to answer in the abstract and may require consideration in the context of the particular biobanks, study population, and study type in question, ideally with involvement of representatives from the study population and research on contributor preferences for return, as discussed further below.